markolalovic/latent-learning-robot/README.md

 <img src="figures/generated_drawings-2.png" alt="Generated drawings" width="400">

 Then train the deep autoencoder network to extract the latent space for learning.
-We can start with initial simple movement of drawing a line, transform the DMP weights into latent space and apply reinforcement learning algorithm to reach a target drawing of the number:
+We can start with an initial simple movement of drawing a line, transform the DMP weights into latent space and apply reinforcement learning algorithm to reach a target drawing of the number:

 <img src="figures/write2-2.gif" alt="A simple task of writing numbers-2" width="400">